 How does a botox brow lift compare to a surgical brow lift?

 A surgical brow lift will lift the brows permanently (until further aging occurs at least) whereas a Botox brow lift is only temporary.
 The Botox can also only do so much depending on each person’s unique anatomy.

 For someone with heavy lids, they would likely need an eyelid surgery called a blepharoplasty.
 This surgery is also permanent (until further aging occurs).
 So a younger person, or someone looking for a mild change, could consider the Botox brow lift.
 An older person, or someone seeking a more drastic and permanent change, should consult with a board certified Plastic Surgeon to talk about surgical options.

 Is a Botox brow lift worth it?

-Aesthetic procedures like a Botox brow lift are a personal choice that only you can decide on.
+Aesthetic procedures like a Botox brow lift, are a personal choice that only you can decide on.
 A Botox brow lift may be the right answer for those with heavy lids, heavy brows, or 11’s lines.
-If you would like to learn more or chat about this procedure, book a quick consult below.
+If you would like to learn more, and are located in the Lone Tree, CO ares, book a quick consult at Elite Medical & Aesthetics below.